 Many of us spend more time at work than we do with our families.
-That reality, in conjunction with the fact that career advancement and promotion are often directly correlated with the quality of one’s work relationships, means that having the tools to build, repair, and fortify relationships is very important, regardless of the industry you are in.
+Also, career advancement and promotion are often directly correlated with the quality of one’s work relationships.
+These realities combined mean that having the tools to build, repair, and fortify relationships is very important, regardless of the industry you are in.

 How do organizations promote friendship amongst colleagues?
 Often it is done through HR initiatives, like team building activities or retreats.
 However, these kinds of events fall short because they are usually isolated experiences with no follow-up.
 To build the skills necessary for trusting, committed colleague relationships, people need skills to engage with each other.
 Dr. Gottman’s Sound Relationship House provides a framework for building these types of relationships at work.